-The Canon EOS 5D Mark IV and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in August 2016 and October 2017.
+The Canon EOS 5D Mark IV and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2017.
 The 5D Mark IV is a DSLR, while the G1X Mark III is a fixed lens compact.
-The cameras are based on a full frame (5D Mark IV) and an APS-C sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the G1X Mark III provides 24 MP.
+The cameras are based on a full frame (5D Mark IV) and an APS-C (G1X Mark III) sensor.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (49 percent) than the Canon 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 5D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 5D Mark IV and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 5D Mark IV||151 mm||116 mm||76 mm||890 g||900||Y||Aug 2016||3,499|